Biogs.com

-Margaret Mountford together with Nick Hewer advises Sir Alan Sugar on The Apprentice.
+Margaret Mountford together with Nick Hewer advised Lord Sugar on The Apprentice, however she announced that 2009 would be her last year on The Apprentice.

 Mountford then worked on various of Sugar's legal transactions.

-The Times's feature on Margaret Mountford, who is divorced, reveals how after she retired in 1999, she decided to resume her studies, including a full-time degree in ancient world studies at University College London, a part-time MA in classics and a PhD in papyrology.
+The Times ran a feature on Margaret Mountford, who is divorced, which revealed how after she retired in 1999, she decided to resume her studies, including a full-time degree in ancient world studies at University College London, a part-time MA in classics and a PhD in papyrology.

 Mountford also became a non-executive director of a variety of companies including Amstrad.